tlubbers/ntbk-prog-lang/standard-ml.md

 So the flesh part doesnt make sense to me, he means that the function is the "skin" or "complexion" of ML.
 It's what can either ruin or perfect the languages elegance.

+## ML Basics

+The following code block illustrates the basics of ML, written as actual ML code.

 ```sml
 (* Comments in Standard ML begin with (* and end with *).
 Comments can be
    nested which means that all (* tags must end with a *) tag.
 This comment,